a-x-/table-builder/README.md

 Also, prism callback may return `{presentation: '...', raw: '...'}` object for splitting html wrapped cell values and raw values.
-Raw values using in totals.
+For example, raw values uses in totals.

 ### Totals
 The follow code: